Critical thinking is disobedient, not correct

 Let me take, with humble caution, my own example:

-When I consider my habits of criticism I observe a constant preference, a positive style to challenge and test things on all sides, with insistence, to check whether or not they sound empty or have weak points.
-This, I do rarely to attack evil but more often in all sympathy and even when I have little doubt about the truth or the correctness of the matter at hand, particularly when I like the object.
+When I consider my habits of criticism I observe a constant preference, a positive style, to challenge and test things on all sides, with insistence, to check whether or not they sound empty or have weak points.
+I also seek instinctively how they look from higher above or from deeper below.
+This, I do rarely in order to attack but most often in all sympathy, to serve, and even when I have little doubt about the truth or the correctness of the matter at hand, particularly when I like the object.

-Before reasoning well and usefully, your critical thinking sets the very ground on which you will judge, the one often taken as obvious; a critical approach checks finds or even gives shared meaning, clarifies what things are for you, from your angle, points at the essential for you and for the other people involved.
+Before a necessary phase of reasoning "well" and usefully, your critical thinking sets the very ground on which you will judge, the one often taken as obvious; a critical approach checks, finds or even invents and proposes shared meaning, clarifies what things are for you, from your angle, points at the essential for you and for the other people involved.
 It chooses the rules.
-It elaborates your truth, the beliefs based on which you will judge.
+It elaborates your locally valid truth, the beliefs based on which you will judge.
 Ahead of applying properly prescribed criteria, your critical sense will choose what criteria to apply.

-In my experience, most of the things I understood that did not work, were not detected by formal rules, they were intuitions of what things really meant, what “appeared” really important for a given purpose, what rules were adequate locally, of what felt not right, the labels accepted, the words used.
+In my experience of advising and helping, most of the things I understood that did not work, were not detected by formal rules; they surfaced by looking otherwise, they were intuitions of what things really meant, what “appeared” really important for a given purpose, what rules were adequate locally, of what felt not right, the labels accepted, the words used.
 Being critical consisted first of all in guessing that the proposed choices were themselves a wrong choice, other choices of choices being possible.

-If you begin your thinking in submission, even to healthy logical rules, instead of starting divergent, if you use words without examining what they mean to you and other people you are doomed to only find in the end what you or the people implied knew already.
+If you begin your thinking in submission, even to healthy logical rules, instead of starting free to be divergent, if you use words without examining what they mean to you and other people, you are doomed to only find in the end what you or the people implied knew already.
+You remain a mere link in a long chain of witnessing by various people, relating some statement supposed to be knowledge.
 You will have to grow old before you earn the right to think.
-And then, the experts will still explain you that you did not understand.
+And then, the experts will still explain you with authority that you did not understand.

-Imagine a world where you can only dislike or reject something, where you can manifest your taste, follow your preference or vote, only after proving that your thinking is in full conformity, scientifically grounded and logically correct.
+Imagine a world where you can only dislike, doubt or reject something, where you can manifest your taste, follow your preference or vote, only after proving that your thinking is in full conformity with observed fact, scientifically grounded and logically correct.
 See how absurd it is!
 Therefore, you should not postpone your critical drive until you master prescribed method, even with a risk to be mistaken.
+Just keep ready to correct when proven false!

 The books on “critical thinking” are full of eye-opening procedures, skills, logical rules and examples of fallacies, very useful, valuable, true, vital to learn from, but, let me repeat, if you just follow the literal rules, your thinking will remain uncritical.
 Is critical thinking a mere inspection or arguments and detection of faults?
 Advancing by the book?
 Censoring your own thinking as you censor somebody else's arguments?
 Taking distance from yourself?
 This is misleading.
 Where is the method to challenge things, received ideas, the world?
 Sometimes I wonder if the authors ever questioned what they want critical thinking to achieve: change the world or tame the mind?

-The good judgement itself, the one that should follow after the anarchic choices of intuitive criticism is still not only by the book; if your judgement is to be good, it embraces complex, contradictory, incomplete knowledge, the one we have in our real life.
-Its point of view is not objective precision.
-What counts most for good judgement are practical mindedness and respect for the shared preferences, norms and values of the human persons not exclusively of scientific truth or logic.
+The good judgement itself, the one that should intervene and follow after the anarchic choices of intuitive criticism is still not only by the book of logic; if your judgement is to be good, it embraces complex, contradictory, incomplete knowledge, the one we have in our real life.
+It keeps doubting itself and learning.
+Its point of view is not one of objective precision.
+What counts most for good judgement are openness, practical mindedness and respect - with a touch of humour - for the shared preferences, norms and values of the human persons, not exclusively for scientific truth or logic.
 Certainly, ideas should follow and be consistent but the aim is in the good sense of the content not the perfection of the form.

 In a justification context, self-examining comes next, to make you master, not slave, of your own critical reaction.
 Now, to free your deliberation from unaware bias and not to be blinded by passion or wishful thinking, you need to rise above yourself, above your raw critical drive, to understand which is your point of view , what moved you to be critical, and if you speak, why you speak and what you want to achieve; otherwise, your criticism is like the buzzing of flies.